top of page

 Subject persons are obliged to conduct a risk assessment to identify and assess the money laundering and terrorist financing risks they face.
 This includes:

-Customer Risk Assessment: Adopting a risk-based methodology to assess and document the risks posed by each of their customers, that is, evaluating the customer, product/service/transaction, jurisdictional and interface risk.
+• Customer Risk Assessment: Adopting a risk-based methodology to assess and document the risks posed by each of their customers.

-Business Risk Assessment: Identify and assess the money laundering and terrorism financing risks arising from the nature, size and complexity of the business.
+• Business Risk Assessment: Identifing and assessing the money laundering and terrorism financing risks arising from the nature, size and complexity of the business.

-Jurisdiction Risk Assessment: Outline the risks arising from the jurisdictions the organisation deals with by assessing various factors and official sources.
+• Jurisdiction Risk Assessment: Outlining the risks arising from the jurisdictions the professional deals with by assessing various factors and official sources.

 Customer Due Diligence (CDD)

-CDD helps organisations understand who they are dealing with and the potential risks associated with them.
+CDD helps professionals understand who they are dealing with and the potential risks associated with them.

-Know Your Customer (KYC): KYC is a crucial part of CDD.
-It requires organisations to collect and verify information about their customers, such as their name, address, and identification.
+• Know Your Customer (KYC): KYC is a crucial part of CDD.
+It requires professionals to collect and verify information about their customers, such as their identification details, residential address, and ownership structure, including establishing the beneficial owner, in the case of entities.

-Apply Enhanced Due Diligence (EDD) when required: For high-risk customers, politically exposed persons (PEPs), or complex transactions, take additional steps to mitigate risk.
+• Apply Enhanced Due Diligence (EDD) when required: For high-risk customers, professionals are to take additional steps to mitigate risk.
+This may include transactions involving Politically Exposed Persons (PEPs), complex transactions or high value funding.

 Reporting Obligations